dynamite-bud/chessmate-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-run build and load/reload the extension
+run build and load/reload the build folder in the extensions window (developer mode on)

 ## Available Scripts